lucky-wolf/DW2-XL/README.md

 ## Latest Changes

+- Fixed: re-disabled the interceptors line (shouldn't have been visible - pointless duplicate of vanilla)
 - Got rid of a bunch of cycles in tech tree
 - Restored the efficient hyperdrive line
 - Made Hyperdrive lines all usable to endgame